Agee Software, Inc.

 3. Clean up apps: Computer (double click), Uninstall or Change Programs.
 This is where you can remove useless stuff.
 If you are unsure whether to remove it, Google the filename first.
 PCDecrapifier.com removes a lot of useless apps from a new PC.

-6. Turn off System Protection: Right click Computer, Properties, Advanced, System Settings, System Protection, Turn Off.
+7. Turn off System Protection: Right click Computer, Properties, Advanced, System Settings, System Protection, Turn Off.
 You are using backup instead.
+Also verify that Windows is activated and note System Type, 32 or 64 bit.

-7. Optimize video performance: Right click Computer, Properties, Advanced, Settings, Best Performance.
-Also make sure the System is setting the size of the Swap file.
+8. Optimize video performance: Right click Computer, Properties, Advanced, Settings, Best Performance.
+Also make sure the System is setting the size of the Swap file on Advanced tab.

-8. Tune up Internet Explorer: Tools (gear on right of screen), Internet Options.
+9. Tune up Internet Explorer: Tools (gear on right of screen), Internet Options.
 Check Delete Browsing History on Exit.
 Click Settings.
 Set Check for Newer Version of Stored Pages to Every Time I Visit the Web Page.
+Advanced, uncheck Show Friendly HTTP Error Messages.

-9. Add Command Prompt Shortcut: Right Click on Desktop, New, Shortcut, Cmd.
+10. Add Command Prompt Shortcut: Right Click on Desktop, New, Shortcut, Cmd.
+Set Start In to c:\work.
 To give it more power, Right click, Properties, Advanced, Run As Administrator.

 • TeamViewer.com: Lets you connect to other computers through firewall.
 Tell someone your 9 digit ID and 4 digit password and they can connect to you.
 Your 4 digit password changes when you restart TeamViewer.
 In the wizard, Install Full Version instead of Run Once.
 You are using it for Personal Use.
 Accept the defaults to keep it from always listening for a connection.
 You only want to let people connect when you are there.